planetmarshall/web-algodynamic/_posts/2013-06-03-solve-you-a-google-codejam-problem-with-haskell-for-great-good.md

 3><3
 [ -2.0, 10.0, -6.0
 ,  1.0, -5.0, 3.0
-, 4.0, -20.0, 12.0]
+, 4.0, -20.0, 12.0 ]
 {% endhighlight %}

 The first thing to determine is if the problem is actually solved, as it's possible that the components of the vectors could already be arranged such that the scalar product is minimized.
 Imagine drawing a line over one column or row of the matrix, covering its zeroes.
 When it requires exactly N lines where N is the size of the vector, then the problem is solved.
-As it happens, this actually constitutes the bulk of the algorithm - which I've decided to implement as a backtracking search.
-This kind of recursive approach tends to be what functional languages do best.
+As it happens, determining if we have a solution constitutes the bulk of the algorithm - which I've decided to implement as a backtracking search.
+This kind of recursive approach is easy to implement using functional programming.

 First we define a few utility functions